Rasmusb94/DiscordMadnessboard/README.md

 <h1>DiscordMadnessboard</h1>
-A local soundboard for your discord server, no strings attached!
+A local soundboard for your discord server, no strings attached!<br>
 A video installation guide will be up shortly!
 <h2>First Things First</h2>
 Download the <a href="https://github.com/Rasmusb94/DiscordMadnessboard/releases">latest release of DiscordMadnessboard</a> and extract the folder to your preferred location.